hcarnes/hcarnes.github.io/_posts/2019-3-18-NYC-Geoclient-API .markdown

 ## How does the API provide the 50 closest locations?

-The API has a route where users can find the locations near them.
+Now that we have all the establisment geolocations, we can query the database and return the restaurants closest to the user.
+With that said, the API has a route where users can find the locations near them.

 ```ruby
 Rails.application.routes.draw do